Residual Kolmogorov-Arnold Network for Enhanced Deep Learning

-RKAN is designed to enhance the learning efficiency and representational capacity of classic CNNs by incorporating KAN-based modules ``enclosing" specific stages of existing architectures.
-RKAN blocks utilize kernels parameterized by Chebyshev polynomials and can approximate complex representations through a learnable additive combination of multiple basis polynomial terms, up to a specified degree.
+RKAN can be implemented into any stage of an established or already enhanced architecture (\eg SENet) and aims to further augment the learning capacity and efficiency of the overall network.
+The block utilizes kernels parameterized by polynomials and can learn more complex representations through a learnable additive combination of multiple basis polynomial terms of a specified degree.

-In our main experiment, the RKAN architecture is added specifically to the last stage of popular CNN frameworks, such as ResNet~\cite{he2016deep} and DenseNet~\cite{huang2017densely}.
-This reinforces the network's capacity to extract highly abstract features at deeper layers, while keeping the computational cost low and more manageable.
+We implement RKAN and the larger variant RKAN-L to the last stage (level 4) of some of the most widely used CNN frameworks, such as ResNet and DenseNet~\cite{he2016deep,huang2017densely}.
+This minimizes the interruption of basic feature information processing, reinforces the network to extract most relevant, highly abstract features, and improves gradient flow at the deepest layers where gradient explosion occurs most often, while keeping computational cost low.

-Within each RKAN block, several key components are shown in Figure \ref{fig:RKAN}.
-The $\text{1}\!\times \!\text{1}$ bottleneck layers control the number of input and output channels to the RKAN block, while the $\text{3}\!\times \!\text{3}$ KAN convolutional layers refine and provide non-linearity to the input data.
-The processed features (final output) from RKAN is then aggregated through summation with the unchanged main path output following stage 4.
+Within each RKAN block, several key components are shown in \Cref{fig:RKAN}.
+The 1$\times$1 bottleneck layers control the number of input and output channels to the RKAN block, while the 3$\times$3 KAN convolutional layers refine and provide non-linearity to the input data.
+The processed features (final output) from RKAN is then aggregated through summation with the main path output following stage 4.